BBVA/patton/README.rst

 What's Patton Server
 ====================

-Patton server is project that store the vulnerability information (CVEs) and link it with product details (CPE) and allow to ask in a very clever way.
+Patton server is project that store the vulnerability information (CVEs) and link it with product details (CPE) and allow to ask **in a very clever way**.

 For example: